boringgeek/mastercoder/app/README.md

- a. long running app on containers  (Fargate)
+ a. long running app on containers
    i. dockerize pet clinic App
    ii. add some secrets and config iii. service discovery